tautvydasversockas/CSharp_Beginners_Course/02-data-types-and-variables/README.md

 ```
 $ code .
 ```
+If this doesn't work - open your application folder manually by using `File -> Open Folder` in Visual Studio Code.
 ### Step 4
-Select debug tab of Visual Studio Code and click `Start Debugging` or click `F5`.
+In order to run the application select debug tab of Visual Studio Code and click `Start Debugging` or click `F5` or write `dotnet run` in a Terminal window.
 You should see the application opened in your web browser.
+If this doesn't happen - browse to https://localhost:5001.
+If you see some error messages about safety and certificates try using http://localhost:5000 instead.
 Feel free to explore it by clicking different tabs, buttons.
 Congratulations - you have just created your first web application.

 </p>
 </details>